 3. Inaccurate judgment: I think you want your students to grow to become smart, well-adjusted, and strong.
 Thus, you want them to become independent adults who can think and make decisions for themselves.
 But you have to understand that these qualities are developed in the early years of the student.

 So, be careful not to exercise wrong judgment on your students’ behavior.
-Example, don’t always scold your students for expressing their own will.
+For example, don’t always scold your students for expressing their own will.
 Else, you will squelch their strong will to become strong adults.

 Also, don’t punish your student for an initial refusal or reluctance to do what you have asked him/her to do.
 This is because they might end up making the right choice of behavior if you insist on them.